bijukunjummen/rapwikiapp/README.md

     rabbitmq-server

+The application can be booted up at this point using an embedded h2 database:

+    mvn spring-boot:run

-Install Gemfire XD locally, download from https://network.gopivotal.com/products/pivotal-hd and run an instance using the command:
+To use the application with Gemfire XD, install Gemfire XD locally by downloading from https://network.gopivotal.com/products/pivotal-hd and run an instance using the command:

     ./gfxd server start -dir=server1

 If the above steps complete cleanly, then run the application using the following command:

+    mvn spring-boot:run -Dspring.profiles.active=gemfirexd

+If Mysql database is preferred, then run the following command:

-    mvn spring-boot:run
+    mvn spring-boot:run -Dspring.profiles.active=mysql

 And Access Page at http://localhost:8080.

+In a deployed cloud environment, appropriate database profile will be activated based on the availability of the service types.

 TODO: